Consistency and Stability Prevail

 Whilst I remain to be convinced that the 1980’s hold anything of greatness that will be setting new auction house records, it is heartening to see some great cars back in dealers’ showrooms making good money.
 I’ve noticed a few sporting greats from that era such as Lancia 037s and Integrales crop up with suitably great price tags.
 Remember, rallying was a phenomenal sport back then, and with the premature abandonment of Group B, many cars found their way onto the Rallycross circuits only to be modified and damaged beyond redemption.
 Survivors of this spectacle of speed from the forests and deserts of the world are rare, and so we may see these competition cars rise in values just we saw it with the racing GT cars from the ‘60s.
 Perhaps keep a close eye on this.

 So, there we have it.
-A smooth ocean ahead I predict, with only the odd squall to sail through.
+A smooth ocean ahead I predict for the 2018 classic car market, with only the odd squall to sail through.
 A level playing field, however, does not apply to all cars, so be aware if you are buying, and be realistic if you are selling.
 Observe this, and all should be well with no surprises in store.